chaoscommencer/chaoscommencer.github.io/README.md

 ---

-This is a free Jekyll Theme that is currently being developed in weekly episodes on the [DevTips YouTube channel](http://youtube.com/devtipsfordesigners).
+This is a free Jekyll Theme that was developed in weekly episodes on the [DevTips YouTube channel](http://youtube.com/devtipsfordesigners).